 When Planning an Intervention Set Realistic Goals.

-The ultimate goal may be to get your loved one to go to detox.
+The ultimate goal may be to get your loved one to go to a drug or alcohol detox in Dallas.
 That doesn’t have to be your first intervention goal.
 Your first intervention may play out in a very different way.
 Think about realistic goals for this act of support.
 It may be as simple as getting your loved one to talk openly about their drinking.
 Another goal could be giving them a chance to hear directly how their use impacts others.
 These smaller goals are more easily attainable and demonstrate that your support isn’t conditional and based only on your loved one immediately accepting the need for detox.

 Make the Intervention a Private Event.